gazebosim/sdformat/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please remove the appropriate section.
-For example, if this is a new feature, remove the "Bug Report" section -->
+For example, if this is a new feature, remove the "Bug Fix" section -->

-# Bug Report
+# Bug Fix

 Fixes issue #<NUMBER>